-Creamy Vidalia Onion Dip ~ this deliciously addictive dip is an update of the classic onion soup mix dip that we all grew up eating.
+Creamy Vidalia Onion Dip is a deliciously irresistible update of the classic onion soup mix dip that we all grew up eating.
 I lightened it up and added lots of fresh minced sweet onion ~ sorry mom, but this is sooooo much better!

-Onion dips are some of the most addictive delicious foods out there.
-My original baked SWEET VIDALIA ONION DIP is one of the more popular recipes on my site, and understandably so, it doesn’t get much better than sweet onions baked up in a hot cheesy dip.
+Onion dips are some of the most irresistibly delicious foods out there.
+My original baked Sweet Vidalia Onion Dip is one of the more popular recipes on my site, and understandably so, it doesn’t get much better than sweet onions baked up in a hot cheesy dip.
 Let’s call this the summer version…no baking, just blend, chill and serve.
 Scoop it up with crisp celery or Fritos…it’s your call.

 The silky sour cream and yogurt base is so cool and refreshing that everybody will literally dive bomb the bowl, so be sure to make extra.